davin-muir/StaticAttic/README.md

 A minimal hosting platform for static web apps, built using Python, AWS and the pulumi API.

 #### Overview
-The system was designed to programatically provision infrastructure on AWS, allowing users to create virtual machines (with AWS EC2), given three choices for the instance type.Once the VM is deployed, users are able to upload, or write their static files in-app to be hosted on AWS .
+The system programatically provisions virtual machines on EC2; users are given three choices for the instance type.
+Once the VM is deployed, users can upload, or write their static assets in-app to be hosted on AWS.

 #### Setup
 ##### AWS